We’re a group of passionate individuals working

 Katie joined Urban Alliance in August 2016 to establish and cultivate UA partnerships within Chicago’s business and nonprofit communities.
 Prior to joining UA, she managed fellowships at Harvard University’s Shorenstein Center, where she designed and executed customized campus experiences for prominent journalists, politicians, and scholars from around the globe.
 Prior to her role at the Shorenstein Center, Katie led efforts to raise financial aid support within Harvard’s Office of Alumni Affairs and Development.
 Originally from northern Wisconsin, she brought her passion for people and the transformative power of education back to the Midwest as Urban Alliance Chicago’s Director of Employer Partnerships.

-Eileen joined the Urban Alliance team in March 2018.
-A native of Chicago’s South side, Eileen earned her bachelor’s degree in history and secondary education from Loras College, then taught high school social studies as a Teach For America Corps Member in the Oklahoma region.
+Eileen joined the Urban Alliance team in March 2018 as a Program Coordinator, and became the Dual Role Program Manager in March 2020.
+A native of Chicago’s South Side, Eileen earned her bachelor’s degree in history and secondary education from Loras College, then taught high school social studies as a Teach For America Corps Member in the Oklahoma region.
 Her work with high school students extended into the nonprofit sphere as a Program Manager with Future Leaders of Chicago.
 Eileen is a passionate believer in the power of youth and their ability to be agents for social change.